yanan5/hugo-learning/content/about.md

+---
+title: About Us
+---

+# About Us
-Acme Corporation TM is the world's leading manufacturer of digital shapes.
+Acme Corporation &trade; is the world's leading manufacturer of digital shapes.
 From squares and circles to triangles and hexagons, we have it all.
 Browse through our collection of various forms with different thicknesses and line styles.

-We shape the world.
+> We shape the world.
 You live in it.

-We provide smiles to hundreds of happy customers.
+We provide :smile: to hundreds of happy customers.

-Manufacturing
+## Manufacturing

 At Acme Corporation, we take pride in what we create.
-Our manufacturing process goes through 3 different stages of fine workmanship to give you the best possible shapes.
+Our manufacturing process goes through __3 different stages__ of fine workmanship to give you the best possible shapes.

 1) Drawing - Our shapes are drawn with precision to 1/100 of a millimeter.